jnozzi/cocoadev.com/SiteContent/General/HowToCheckIfFileIsInUse.markdown

 ----

 Nor does Cocoa.
-If you look at the documentation for [[NSFileManager]], you'll see its delete method (the exact name escapes me at the moment) returns a BOOL indicating success or failure.
+If you look at the documentation for General/NSFileManager, you'll see its delete method (the exact name escapes me at the moment) returns a BOOL indicating success or failure.

 ----

 Huh?
 Just because it can fail doesn't mean it will fail in the specific case of deleting a file that's in use.
-The underlying UNIX system allows deletion of files that are still in use, and there is nothing in the [[NSFileManager]] docs to indicate that removeFileAtPath:handler: will fail in this case.
+The underlying UNIX system allows deletion of files that are still in use, and there is nothing in the General/NSFileManager docs to indicate that removeFileAtPath:handler: will fail in this case.

 ----